what the driving regulations mean for you

 What can I do if the DVLA revokes my licence?

 If the DVLA revokes your licence or refuses your reapplication for a licence, you can appeal against this decision.
 You need to make your appeal in writing.
 In England and Wales, this needs to be at a magistrates’ court within six months of the DVLA’s decision, and in Scotland, within 21 days at a Sheriff’s Court.
 You or your doctor may be able to provide further medical evidence for the DVLA to consider.

 Once you meet the DVLA medical standards to drive, you can apply for a new or first licence.
-See our outline of the regulations for which regulations apply to you.
 For a Group 1 licence you will need to fill in a D1 and FEP1 application form, and for a Group 2 licence you need D2 and FEP1 forms.

 If possible, the DVLA will decide whether you can have a driving licence based on the information you provide in these forms.
 The FEP1 form asks for your permission for the DVLA to contact your doctor if they need any further information before giving you a new licence.
 For a first Group 2 licence, you will need to pay for the medical form to be completed.

 As the process of issuing a licence can take time, you can apply for your licence up to eight weeks before you would normally be eligible to drive.
 If you surrendered your licence, you may be able to start driving again as soon as you reach the seizure-free period, as long as your doctor confirms that you meet the medical standards to drive and the DVLA confirms that it has received your application.
 The DVLA will do this by sending you a ‘Section 88 letter’.